lformaggia/Pacs_BGLgeom_Ilaria_Mattia/README.md

 ### Prerequisites

-You need three libraries to compile this project: the Boost Graph Library, Eigen and the vtk library.
+You need three libraries to compile this project: the Boost Graph Library, Eigen and the VTK library.

 ##### Boost Graph Library